haddocking/haddocking.github.io/software/haddock2.4/tips/advanced_refinement.md

 In then **"Sampling parameters"** section:

-* _Number of structures for rigid body docking (it0)_ → Same as the number of models you want HADDOCK to generate in water
+* _Number of structures for rigid body docking_ → Same as the number of models you want HADDOCK to generate in water
-* _Number of structures for rigid body docking (it1)_ → Same as the number of models you want HADDOCK to generate in water
+* _Number of structures for semi-flexible refinement_ → Same as the number of models you want HADDOCK to generate in water
 * _Sample 180 degrees rotated solutions during rigid body EM_ → **False**
 * _Refine with short molecular dynamics in explicit solvent?_ -> **True**